fbpx

 Here’s an article we wrote about the impact of white-tailed deer on our region’s ecology, as well as on human health.

-Is it safe to visit the preserves during hunting season?
+Is it safe to visit the preserves during deer management season?

 Natural Lands has operated our controlled hunting program without incident for decades.
 Hunters must apply to participate in the program, complete regular training and proficiency testing, and comply with strict safety protocols.